Favela: Growth and removal of the favelas

-In 1950, only 7 percent of Rio de Janeiro's population lived in favelas; in the present day this number has grown to 19 percent or about one in five people living in a favela.
+In 1950, only 7 percent of Rio de Janeiro's population lived in favelas; in the present day this number has grown to 24–25 percent or about one in four people living in a favela.
 According to national census data, from 1980 to 1990, the overall growth rate of Rio de Janeiro dropped by 8 percent, but the favela population increased by 41 percent.
 After 1990, the city's growth rate leveled off at 7 percent, but the favela population increased by 24 percent.
 A report released in 2010 by the United Nations, however, shows that Brazil has reduced its slum population by 16%, now corresponding to about 6% of the overall population of the nation.

 Religion

 A number of religious traditions exist in the favelas.
-Historically, Catholicism was the most prominent religion of the area, but over the past few decades there has been a shift toward Evangelicalism, including Pentecostalism.
+Historically, Umbanda and Candomblé are the most prominent religions within favelas, existing alongside Roman Catholicism, but over the past few decades there has been a shift toward Evangelicalism, including Pentecostalism.
 While there has been an increase in the number of converts to Evangelicalism, there are also an increasing number of people who claim to be non-religious.